tyseer2335/forecast-ai/README.md

       - Viewers *do not need to log in* to access shared chats.
       - As *interaction is disabled for viewers*, viewers can only see chat messages and titles without the UIs for interaction.
       - Shared chats are updated *dynamically*, reflecting new prompts or answers in real-time.
+      - When the backend is busy, there may be a delay in sharing or retrieving chats.
+Please be patient and try again after a few minutes.

 ---